PRINCIPAL OFFICE: DALLAS, TEXAS: (214) 670-9989 | TOLL FREE: (866) 670-9989

 The United States Constitution mandates that jails provide mental health care to incarcerated individuals.
 This means they must offer reasonably adequate treatment for serious mental health issues.

-The attorneys at the Law Offices of Dean Malone, P.C. are committed to helping those who suffered a serious injury, and families of those who died, as a result of the denial of mental health care.
-If you are an individual who in jail, or a family member of an inmate who has suffered serious injury or death from a denial of mental health care, call us today.
+The attorneys at Law Offices of Dean Malone, P.C. are committed to helping families of those who died as a result of the denial of mental health care.
+If you are a family member of an inmate who has died from a denial of mental health care, call us today.

-Trust the Dedicated Jail Neglect Attorneys at the Law Offices of Dean Malone, P.C.
+Trust the Dedicated Jail Neglect Attorneys at Law Offices of Dean Malone, P.C.

-Contact the Law Offices of Dean Malone, P.C. team for a free evaluation of an injury or death situation related to mental health care denial.
+Contact the Law Offices of Dean Malone, P.C. team for a free evaluation of a death related to mental health care denial.
 Our dedicated lawyers with expertise in jail neglect and abuse cases are ready to assess the situation and explore legal options.